jacoscaz/instant-relay/README.md

 # Instant Relay

-A convenient library to create local networks of worker modules, written in TypeScript, running in Node.js.
+A convenient library to create local networks of working modules, written in TypeScript, running in Node.js.

 ## Features